Drewster727/goes-notify/README.md

 - Clone the repo
 - Enter required fields into `config.json`:
   - Look up your enrolment center in the list below
-  - Enter your current interview date, in a format e.g. "December 10, 2017"
+  - Enter your current interview date in Month name-Day-Year format.
+E.g., "December 10, 2017"

 # Usage